AxonIQ/reference-guide/axon-server/installation/docker-k8s/axon-server-ee.md

 Each container instance will use separate volumes for “data”, “events”, and “log”.
 We will use "secrets" to inject the license file, tokens as well as the cluster/context definitions using the [autocluster](../local-installation/axon-server-ee.md#auto-clustering) mechanism.
 An environment variable is added to tell Axon Server about the location of the license file.

 The complete docker-compose file is depicted below.
-Note you have

 ```text
 version: '3.3'